 Gulf Coast region gas prices rose from last week - see how much prices increased here

-Regional gas prices rose last week and reached an average of $2.69 per gallon of regular fuel on Monday, up from last week's price of $2.67 per gallon, according to the U.S. Energy Information Administration.
+Regional gas prices rose for the second consecutive week and reached an average of $2.75 per gallon of regular fuel on Monday, up from last week's price of $2.69 per gallon, according to the U.S. Energy Information Administration.

 >> INTERACTIVE: See how your area's gas prices have changed over the years at data.ruidosonews.com.